 Download PDF Version: Lorne Cooper CV

-As Project Coordinator, Karen liaises with all CKN editors and writers and is responsible for managing the website and its editorial content.
+As Assistant to the CEO, Special Projects, Karen liaises with all CKN editors and writers and is responsible for managing the website and its editorial content.
 Karen brings her unique personal perspective to CKN, after losing her son to cancer at the age of 7.
 As a pediatric caregiver her experience and insight plays an important role.
 “My goal at CKN is to use my experience with my son Johnny to acquire content that will help people with the challenges of living with cancer.
 I strive to make CKN a place where anyone who is touched by cancer can glean solid, constructive information that will ultimately help them navigate – into, through, and out of – cancer treatment.
 Because I’ve been there, I understand the emotions and obstacles people face on their journeys and the need for connections with others.
 It is important to me to give a voice to the less prominent issues, such as oncofertility, pediatric cancer, young adult cancer, and caregiver issues.
 Based on my own journey with my son, I feel compelled to bridge the gap that exists between medical professional teams and patients.
 If we can help make personal connections between patients and doctors, and show the humanity on both sides, then the burden of cancer becomes lighter.
 Creating these networks of dialogue is an integral part of what CKN is all about.
 It’s not a world I ever wanted to be this close to, but now that I am, I’m committed to giving survivors and caregivers a place where they will not only be assured of gaining reliable and useful information but above all a place where they will feel connected – to each other and to their medical team.
 As always, I welcome your comments and/or questions.”